Homotopy theory: CW complex

 For example, a sphere $S^n$ has two cells: one 0-cell and one $n$-cell, since $S^n$ can be obtained by collapsing the boundary $S^{n-1}$ of the n-disk to a point.
-In general, every manifold has the homotopy type of a CW complex; in fact, Morse theory implies that a compact manifold has the homotopy type of a finite CW complex.
+In general, every manifold has the homotopy type of a CW complex (because a manifold is an absolute neighborhood retract).
+More explicitly, Morse theory implies that a compact manifold has the homotopy type of a finite CW complex.

 Remarkably, Whitehead's theorem says that for CW complexes, a weak homotopy equivalence and a homotopy equivalence are the same thing.